Psheikomaniac/advancedWishlist/docs/advancedWishlist/wishlist-architecture.md

 ## Overview

-Das Advanced Wishlist System folgt einer **Domain-Driven Design (DDD)** Architektur mit klarer Trennung von Concerns.
-Die Implementierung nutzt **Shopware 6's Plugin-System** und integriert sich nahtlos in die bestehende Architektur.
+The Advanced Wishlist System follows a **Domain-Driven Design (DDD)** architecture with clear separation of concerns.
+The implementation uses **Shopware 6's Plugin System** and integrates seamlessly into the existing architecture.

 ## Architecture Layers